-On August 14, 2014, Dominion Harbor Group, LLC, a former vendor to the Company, filed a complaint against the Company in the Northern District of Texas for breach of contract, unjust enrichment and fraudulent inducement.
-The Company denies these allegations and believes that this claim is entirely without merit and intends to vigorously defend itself in this action.
+On August 14, 2014, Dominion Harbor Group, LLC ("Dominion"), a former vendor to the Company, filed a complaint against the Company in the Northern District of Texas for breach of contract, unjust enrichment and fraudulent inducement.
+On October 30, 2015, the Company and Dominion entered into a settlement agreement whereby the Company agreed to 1) pay Dominion \$250,000, with \$50,000 payable immediately and the remainder payable in eight equal payments over the next eight quarter starting on January 15, 2016 and 2) issue Dominion 300,000 restricted shares of the Company's Common Stock, with 200,000 of these shares locked up until May 4, 2016 and the remaining 100,000 shares locked up until November 3, 12016.

 Other than as disclosed herein, we know of no other material, active or pending legal proceedings against us, nor are we involved as a plaintiff in any material proceedings or pending litigation other than in the normal course of business.